briankoser/sfc-listeners-guide/episodes/0143-summer-movie-preview-2013.md

 <div class="quote">
   {% timeLink podcast_file_url, '15:06' %}
-  <span class="quote-context is-size-6">Matt says it's cool that Will Smith is getting his son acting jobs, even in bad movies like <i class="work-title">After Earth</i>.</span>
+  <span class="quote-context is-size-6">Matt says it's cool that Will Smith is getting his son acting jobs, even in bad movies like {% workTitle "After Earth" %}.</span>
   <q class="matt">Will Smith: way to be a father.</q>
   <q class="ben">Yeah.
 Good job.</q>
   <q class="matt">It's useful—you know, for people like myself that grew up without a father.</q>